 Professor Amy Wolfson studied psychology as an undergraduate at Harvard University.
 Following college, she pursued her doctorate in Clinical Psychology with a focus on children and adolescents at Washington University in St. Louis.
 Her research focuses on children and adolescents' sleep-wake behaviors and emotional well-being.
 Prior to joining the psychology department at Loyola in 2014, she taught for 22 years at the College of the Holy Cross.
 Professor Wolfson enjoys mentoring and collaborating with students on research, such as her current work with youth residing in the juvenile justice system.
 She loves traveling, hiking, running, skiing, and being outdoors, particularly with her family, including her Black Russian Terrier!

-I am a Loyola graduate, and the current Assistant Dean for Assessment and Data Management in the School of Education.
-This is my ninth year as a Messina Mentor.
+Heather Moore is a Loyola graduate, and the current Assistant Dean in the School of Education.
+This is my 11th year as a Messina Mentor.
 Over the years, I've enjoyed working with students in both the Stories we Tell and Self and Others themes.
-I grew up in Massachusetts and Rhode Island and have lived in Baltimore for the past 20 years I am married and have two sons in middle school.
-I enjoy participating in all that Baltimore has to offer and look forward to sharing my love of Baltimore with Messina students!
+I grew up in Massachusetts and Rhode Island but have lived in Baltimore for the past 20 years I am married and have two sons in high school and a dog.
+I enjoy participating in all the Baltimore has to and look forward to sharing my love of Baltimore with Messina students!

-EN 101 satisfies an English core requirement for all students.
 For students considering a major in the Sellinger School of Business, Psychology will count as an elective since Sellinger School of Business students will take Microeconomics Principles and Macroeconomic Principles as their two, core social science courses.
-Additionally, PY 101 would count as an elective for students considering a major in Global Studies or another social science (Sociology, Political Science, Economics).
+EN 101 satisfies the Literature core requirement for all students.